jcabralc/Intro-Stat-Learning/README.md

 Exercises for "An Introduction to Statistical Learning with Applications in ~~R~~ Python"

-In these repository you will find all exercises of the book on Python with Jupyther Notebook.
+In these repository you will find all exercises of the book in Python with Jupyther Notebook.

 All the book exercises is aggregated into one repo.